soberwp/models/README.md

 }
 ```

-Bonus: `"active": false` stops the taxonomy from being created.
+Tip: `"active": false` stops the post type from being created.
 Default is set to true.

 ### Taxonomies